Vehicle registration plates of Ukraine: Current 2015 plates

-Current plates include a two-letter regional prefix followed by 4 digits then a two-letter serial suffix.
+Current plates include a two-letter regional prefix, followed by 4 digits and a two-letter serial suffix.

-The international vehicle registration code UA is situated in the national-flag-colored band, which also includes the coat of arms, all on the left-hand side of the plate.
+The international vehicle registration code UA is situated in a national-flag-colored band on the left edge of the plate.
+The band also features the nation's coat of arms.

-The size for the single line license plate is 520 mm by 112 mm.

-Two-line optimized by size license plate must be shaped to fit to montage place and could have length 220–400 mm and height 110–320 mm.

-The size for three-line motorcycle license plates are 220 mm by 174 mm.

-The size for the two-line scooter license plate is 140 mm by 114 mm.
+The size of a standard single-line license plate is 520 mm by 112 mm.
+Two-line optimized-by-size license plates may be shaped to fit the available space, as long as their length falls within a range of 220–400 mm and their height within 110–320 mm.
+Three-line motorcycle license plates have a size of 220 mm by 174 mm, while two-line scooter license plates are 140 mm by 114 mm.

-Issuing of regular plates is done in Latin alphabet order (AA, AB, AC, AE, AH, AI, AK, AM, AO, AP, AT, AX, BA, BB...).
+Issuing of regular plates is done in Latin alphabetical order (AA, AB, AC, AE, AH, AI, AK, AM, AO, AP, AT, AX, BA, BB...).

-License plates for trailers look like a regular plate but with a suffix with leading "X" and these are issued in reverse order (XX, XT, XP, XO...).
+License plates for trailers have the same design as regular plates, but with a suffix beginning with "X".
+They are issued in reverse alphabetical order (XX, XT, XP, XO...).